Oncomine Comprehensive Assay Plus

 MSI (pan-cancer/colorectal cancer) 26/10 80.8/100

-HRD testing with Oncomine Comprehensive Assay Plus
+HRD assessment with the Oncomine Comprehensive Assay Plus

-GIM is a numeric value between 0 and 100 that summarizes the unbalanced copy number changes across the autosomes resulting from HRD.
+The GIM is a numeric value between 0 and 100 that summarizes the unbalanced copy number changes across the autosomes resulting from HRD.
 Higher GIM values correlate with more genomic instability.

 Oncomine Comprehensive Assay Plus HRD performance in ovarian cancer research samples

-In a retrospective multicenter study of n=100 stage III–IV ovarian cancer research samples from the MITO16/MaNGO-OV2 clinical study, HRD status was determined based on the presence of pathogenic mutations in BRCA1 and BRCA2 in combination with GIM using a predefined threshold of ≥16 to define a high GIM.3
+In a retrospective multicenter study of n=100 stage III–IV ovarian cancer research samples from the MITO16/MaNGO-OV2 clinical study, HRD status was determined based on the presence of pathogenic mutations in BRCA1 and BRCA2 in combination with GIM using a predefined threshold of ≥16 to define a high GIM.2

 Ordering information